Garth Ennis: Personal life

 Ennis had become a citizen of the United States by July 2016.
+He lives in New York City.

 Ennis is an atheist, and said he feels disdain toward religion.
 He blamed growing up in Northern Ireland during the Troubles for influencing this attitude.
 While he was not directly involved in the conflict as a child, he would hear about it each morning on the radio.
-Ennis has related that having been raised secular, religiously motivated violence made no sense as to him, characterizing such conflict as a disagreement among participants over "how to worship their imaginary friend.
+Ennis has related that having been raised secular, religiously motivated violence made no sense as to him, characterising such conflict as a disagreement among participants over "how to worship their imaginary friend.
 That more than anything gave me my distrust of religion."

 Ennis has maintained an interest in military history since childhood, inspired by the war comics from his youth.